iZSnipes/agify-api-test/README.md

 # agify-api-test

-This repo contains the test suite for the [Agify API](https://agify.io/) as part of the Kaluza QA Engineer Recruitment Process.
+This repo contains the test suite for the [Agify API](https://agify.io/)

 ## Features